 T1 and RNG, from the respective League of Legends Champions Korea and League of Legends Pro League, are teams that have so much star power it’s hard to imagine them slipping up in a meaningful way.

-RNG was in the lead for a good portion of the game, and the two teams ended up tossing the ball back and forth to each other.
-Just as RNG was making what could’ve been their final push, Lee “Faker” Sanghyeok called on his teammates to teleport into the enemy base and finish once and for all.
+RNG was in the lead for a good portion of the game.
+The two teams ended up tossing the ball back and forth to each other.
+Just as RNG was making what could’ve been their final push, Lee “Faker” Sanghyeok called on his teammates to teleport into the enemy base.
+They ended up finishing once and for all.

 TSM vs. 100 Thieves (2020 LCS Playoffs: Losers’ Bracket Round 1)

-TSM has only made a finals appearance once in the past two years, and this 2020 lineup was supposed to give them the opportunity to do so once again.
+TSM has only made a finals appearance once in the past two years.
+The 2020 lineup was supposed to give them the opportunity to do so once again.
 After showing inconsistencies all split, their playoff match against 100T could’ve gone either way.

 It was a grueling five-game series that very easily could’ve been a clean 3-1 by 100T.
 In the fifth game, when all hope seemed lost, they barely inched out of a teamfight before blitzing 100T’s base.
 Right before TSM wiped, team captain Søren “Bjergsen” Bjerg managed to slip in the very last auto needed to end the game.
 If he hadn’t 100T would’ve been able to end right then and there.